 This intelligent system was developed in collaboration with a local company called Gobile, as a part of the joint innovation project i-APUS that aimed at implementing a software platform for police forces (subject to a "non-disclosure agreement").
 The objective of this intelligent system for scheduling and rostering of police forces consisted on finding the assignment of polices to shifts that better fitted a predefined set of requirements (numbers of polices needed, skills, etc.) and constraints (maximum number of working hours, minimum resting time after a night shift, etc.).
 The development entailed the next aspects: modelling of the requirements and constraints by an XML schema; definition of the search model as a constraint satisfaction problem; and the design of a metaheuristic to solve the underlying optimization problem.
 I was in charge of the whole design and implementation in Java of this intelligent system.

 Degree in Information and Communication.
 1st year.
 University of Granada.
 30 Hours.

 Degree in Computer Engineering.
 1st year.
 University of Granada.
 32 Hours..

 I would be happy to talk to you if you need my assistance in your research or your bussiness.
 I would be also glad to discuss with you any issue related to my research or provide you further material (source code of the software, manuscript, etc.)

-You can find me at my office located at the Research Center for ICT of the University of Granada.
+You can find me at my office located at the Deusto Institute of Technology (DeustoTech), University of Deusto.
 Please, contact me to fix an appointment